GBuritica/GBuritica.github.io/README.md

   - **16th Sept.
 2020.** [CIRM](https://conferences.cirm-math.fr/2233.html) on New Results on Time Series and their Statistical Applications, CIRM, France.

 ## Teaching:
   - Introduction to probability and statistics.
+L3.
   - Time series analysis.
+M1.
   - Numerical probability and computational statistics.
+M1.
-  - Statistique Mathématique.
+  - Basic statistics.
+M1.